Device onboarding and connection options

 Tip: During development, you can use the Developer certificate option.
 It uses the bootstrap onboarding and a certificate obtained from Device Management Portal (and compiled into the binary), without requiring the factory tools.

-Device ownership claiming during the onboarding process
+Device ownership claiming during onboarding

 Device Management provides a possibility to manufacture devices that do not need to be assigned to a specific account in the factory.
 Read more about the ownership claiming in the Device ownership chapter.

 In the bootstrap flow, the device gets its Pelion LwM2M service credentials from the Device Management bootstrap service.
-This flow provides an advantage to connectivity maintenance: a device can fall back to the bootstrap flow to renew its LwM2M credentials if those expire or become invalid.
+This flow provides an advantage to connectivity maintenance: A device can fall back to the bootstrap flow to renew its LwM2M credentials if those expire or become invalid.

 Currently, Device Management implements bootstrapping at two stages: